Compassion -- the image of Christ

 It does pay!

-One day David asked if he could get into our sober-living program.
+One day, David asked if he could get into our sober-living program.
 We took him in, and he has done great.
-He has been faithful to attend church and has been helping with work around the house and with the Love Link ministry, a Nazarene Compassionate Ministry center.
+He has been faithful in attending church and has been helping with work around the house and with the Love Link ministry, a Nazarene Compassionate Ministry center.
 He has become committed to the reading of God's Word.
 David is a very different person from what he was a few months ago.
 It started with a meal.
 Yes, the meals do pay off.

 -- Wayne Stark